 Base: Abbreviation for paso basico (Basic tango step)

-Pitching: by cabeza (Head); traditional technique for prompting dance partners using eye contact and nodding from a greater distance
+Pitching: of cabeza (Head); traditional technique for prompting dance partners using eye contact and nodding from a greater distance

 Calecita: Carousel, rotation around a fixed point